 The Vox VT40X is another great alternative.
 They use a hybrid between tube and DSP to create good sounding models.
 The amp comes with 11 tube amp sounds plus a range of effects.
 It’s capable of 40 watts and can keep up with a drummer with no issues.

 Not only is it built like a tank, it also provides the option of recording through USB.
 This allows you to use it for direct recording, but also gigging.
 It’s a very versatile amplifier.
 Check out my review by clicking the button below.

 My Thoughts on the Spider V30

 There are many great electric guitar amplifiers on the market for under $500.
 The Line 6 Spider V30 MK2 deserves to be on this list.
 It is loaded with sounds, effects, and options that are sure to get you where you want to be!

 The included Spider V Remote software allows you to edit the effects.
 You can also set up amp patches for many types of sounds.
-Great for those who like to tweak a great deal!
+Great for those who like to tweak a lot!
 So if you are looking for a practice or home amplifier, this is one to consider.

-Line 6 has provided amazing value for the money.
-It has some great features and sounds.
+Line 6 has provided good value for the money, though.
+It has some good features and sounds.
 The output power is perfect for home practice and recording.

 Many people use this amplifier and love it for its compact size and its sounds and functions.
 So if you are interested, it’s worth taking the plunge as the price really can’t be beat for such a versatile amp!

 Is the Line 6 Spider a solid state amp?